electricimp/Promise/README.md

 local p = Promise.serial(series);
 ```

-### Promise.parallel()
+### Promise.all()

-`Promise.parallel(series)`
+`Promise.all(series)`

 Execute Promises in parallel and resolve when they are all done.
-Returns Promise that resolves with last paralleled Promise value or rejects with first rejected paralleled Promise value.
+Returns Promise that resolves with an array of the resolved Promise value or rejects with first rejected paralleled Promise value.

 Parameters:
 - `series` – array of _Promises_/functions that return promises.

-For example in the following code `p` resolves with value "2" in 1.5 seconds:
+For example in the following code `p` resolves with value `[1, 2, 3]` in 1.5 seconds:

 ```squirrel
 local series = [